sylikc/jpegview/current/readme.txt

 Changelog
 *********

+[1.0.33]
+Bugs fixed:
+New features:
+Other changes:
+- Hiding parameter DB buttons when image is processed destructively as these operations cannot be stored in the parameter DB.

 [1.0.32.2]
 Bugs fixed:
 - More tolerance on corrupt EXIF data offsets - image is now displayed in this case (without EXIF of course)